lemaslab/lemaslab.github.io/README.md

 ```
 git push
 ```
-9. Go to the webpage of your forked repository, Make a pull request to the original repository and wait for approval by clicking `pull request` (note: this button is beside `compare` button, it is NOT `New pull request` button).
+11. Go to the webpage of your repository, Make a pull request to the original repository and wait for approval by clicking `pull request` (note: this button is beside `compare` button, it is NOT `New pull request` button).

 ## Add yourself